 And of course, you can always get in in touch with our 504 team with any questions.

 Self-Help’s Tips for SBA 504 Lenders:

-- Involve Self-Help as early as possible, so that we can conduct our underwriting process in parallel with yours.
-If we do not begin underwriting until after bank approval, it can cause significant delays while we wait for SBA approval.
+- Involve Self-Help as early as possible, so that we can conduct our underwriting process in parallel with yours and advise on any potential 504 eligibility issues.